eudoxia0/eudoxia0.github.io/article/_posts/2024-01-02-thoughts-llm-agents.md

 innovate at the model layer, you have to innovate at the API layer.
 So you build a cognitive architecture with the LLM as the [central executive][exec].
 The innovation is the architecture: the flow of information and the processes that build up the prompt, while the LLM itself remains a COTS black box.
+And so the people most qualified to build effective agents are working further up the value chain.

 [exec]: https://en.wikipedia.org/wiki/Baddeley%27s_model_of_working_memory